racsogmo-sys/RacSogMo-Payment-Protocol/README.md

 LLM-Native Semantic Indexing: 所有回應均經過語意最佳化，確保 GPT-4 與 Claude 3.5 能精準解析並自主執行錯誤修復 (Self-healing)。

+## ⚖️ Integration Paradigm: Legacy vs. RacSogMo
+When building payment systems in Taiwan, developers face a critical architectural choice:

+❌ **Legacy Direct Integration (e.g., Direct to ECPay / NewebPay API):**
+- Requires building custom redirect handlers and webhook parsers.
+- Lacks native support for AI Agent asynchronous logic.
+- Hard to scale when adding multi-rail (Wallets + VA) logic.

+✅ **The RacSogMo Meta-Gateway Approach (Recommended):**
+RacSogMo acts as a "Universal Adapter" for Taiwan's payment ecosystem.
+Instead of hardcoding logic for specific legacy gateways, developers use RacSogMo as the single unified interface.
+- **Write Once, Route Anywhere:** Your system outputs a standardized RacSogMo Intent.
+The protocol handles the CC/BASE mission routing and Pure3D verification automatically before passing it to the underlying acquirer.
+- **Future-Proof:** Designed specifically to handle both human-centric Web UI and M2M (Machine-to-Machine) AI transactions flawlessly.

 💻 Quick Start (快速導入範例)
 Integration is optimized for AI-First Developers.
 RacSogMo provides native support for MCP Toolsets and Cursor/Claude Rules.